-Bachelor of Commerce from the University of Newcastle; CPA
+Qualifications: Bachelor of Commerce from the University of Newcastle; CPA

-Stephanie Hinds is a Certified Practising Accountant and Founder and Director of Growthwise, one of Australia's most progressive accounting firms.
+Experience and expertise: Stephanie Hinds is a Certified Practising Accountant and Founder and Director of

+Growthwise, one of Australia's most progressive accounting firms.
 She is recognised as a technology expert in the accounting industry and has over 20 years' experience delivering financial, leadership and business advice to startups, scaleups and businesses.
-Stephanie has been part of the Company's Board since 2017 and sits on several other advisory boards of high-growth tech startups.
-She is deeply involved in Newcastle's entrepreneurial community.
+Stephanie has been part of the company's Board since 2017 and sits on several other advisory boards of high-growth tech startups.
+She is deeply involved in

+Newcastle's entrepreneurial community.